 In January and May 2020, CMTF submitted the required quarterly interim reports.
 In the May 2020 interim report, CMTF notified DPR of laboratory closure due to COVID-19.
-Subsequently, CMTF formally requested an extension for submission of the study based on uncertainties in laboratory reopening.
-In early June 2020, DPR granted CMTF's extension request and established a new final study submission due date of June 30, 2021.
+Subsequently, CMTF formally requested a study extension based on uncertainties in laboratory reopening.
+In June 2020, DPR granted CMTF's extension request and established a new final study submission due date of June 30, 2021.
 In September and December 2020, CMTF submitted the required quarterly interim reports.
-CMTF has requested further study extension in light of continued laboratory closure due to COVID-19.
-DPR and CMTF have plans to meet in January 2021 to discuss the new request for study extension and anticpated 2021 timelines.
+At the end of 2020, CMTF requested a further study extension in light of continued laboratory closure due to COVID-19.